 At the very heart of Greenwings is conservation.
 That is why from every holiday we host at least 10% of the profits are invested in conservation projects or donated to wildlife charities.

 Introduction to Greenwings

-Greenwings was born almost eight years ago, from an idea conceived by myself and a small group of friends.
+Greenwings was born almost ten years ago, from an idea conceived by myself and a small group of friends.
 We are all experienced and passionate conservationists, with a particular leaning towards all things Lepidoptera.
 This, I hope, is evident in our name and logo – designed to signify our interest in butterflies and travel and is also a graphical representation of one of my favourite species, the Green Hairstreak.